abangfarhan/abangfarhan.github.io/_posts/2018-04-15-basic-portfolio-math.md

 ---
-layout    : post
+layout: post
-title     : Basic Portfolio Theory subtitle  : Just some notes about portfolio theory. date      : 2018-04-15 15:30 published : false author    : abangfarhan
+title: Basic Portfolio Theory
+subtitle: Just some notes about portfolio theory.
+published: false
-category  : blog
+category: blog
 math: true
-tags      : [math, finance]
+tags: [math, finance]
 ---

 A few months ago I learned about portfolio theory, and in this post I will write